New York City has stringent “pay to play” restrictions on contributions from people doing business with the city.

 What if the contributor who is doing business is the candidate or a close family member of the candidate?

-Contributions from the candidate or the candidate’s parent, spouse, domestic partner, sibling, child, grandchild, aunt, uncle, cousin, niece or nephew by blood or marriage are not subject to the doing business limits.
+Contributions from the candidate or the candidate’s parent, spouse, domestic partner, sibling, child, grandchild, aunt, uncle, cousin, niece or nephew by blood or marriage are not subject to the doing business regulations.

 Does the law apply to in-kind contributions?

 Yes.
-In-kind contributions of goods or services, including discounts not available to the general public, are subject to the same contribution limits as monetary contributions as stated in chapter 2 of the Handbook.
+In-kind contributions of goods or services, including discounts not available to the general public, are subject to the same contribution limits and source restrictions as monetary contributions as stated in chapter 2 of the Handbook.

 What if someone who is not in the Doing Business Database gives a campaign a contribution up to the regular contribution limit, and then later becomes the officer of a firm that gets a city contract?
 What happens to that contribution?